jdlcdl/k210comb/README.md

 ---

+## Enabling the python REPL in krux

+For security reasons, krux disables the python REPL so that if connected to a computer (bad habit!!!) which has been compromised, that computer will NOT be able to access the device or secrets that might be loaded in memory.

+To use the tools in this repo on a running krux device, you'll need to enable the following option in `krux/firmware/MaixPy/components/micropython/port/include/mpconfigport.h`, then rebuild the firmware.
+You can then use the '-s' option with `ktool` to load the new firmware directly into sram and boot once -- without ever flashing the device.
+Alternatively, developers may choose to flash the new firmware to their device -- to enable the REPL permanently.

+"#define MICROPY_ENABLE_COMPILER     (1)"

+---

 ## Tools in this repository

 The following tools may be copy/pasted into the k210 console w/`<CTRL>-e`, or they may be run on another computer